EINSPRITZUNG: THE Volvo 1800E

-A likely influence on the development of Volvo’s shooting brake was a British design, Reliant’s new Scimitar GTE.
-Based on the existing Scimitar GT coupe, the GTE was conceptually very similar to the Volvo design and emerged for comparable reasons (see the sidebar on the following page).
-Exactly how much it influenced Volvo’s plans for an 1800 wagon is unclear.
-Volvo would certainly have been aware of the GTE, which bowed at the London Motor Show in October 1968, but it appears that the Beach Car and Jaktvagnen concepts were created before the Reliant made its public debut.
+A likely influence on the development of Volvo’s shooting brake was a British design, the new Reliant Scimitar GTE.
+Based on Reliant’s existing Scimitar GT coupe, the GTE was conceptually very similar to the Volvo design and emerged for comparable reasons (see the sidebar on the following page).
+Exactly how much it influenced Volvo’s plans for an 1800 wagon is unclear; Volvo would certainly have been aware of the GTE, which bowed at the London Motor Show in October 1968, but it appears that the Beach Car and Jaktvagnen concepts were created before the Reliant made its public debut.
 If nothing else, the GTE’s generally positive reception may have helped to convince Volvo management of the concept’s viability.
-The 1800 shooting was approved for production around the spring of 1969.
+The 1800 shooting brake was approved for production around the spring of 1969.

 A cutaway view of the Volvo 1800ES.
 Note the rear disc brakes, introduced on the 1800E for 1970 and standard on both the coupe and wagon.
 Borrowed from the larger 164 sedan, the 1800’s rear discs were larger than the fronts (11.6 inches/295 mm in diameter) and incorporated small drum brakes in the dust shields to serve as the parking brake, like early disc-braked Corvettes.
 Combined with a front/rear proportioning valve and Volvo’s unusual 3×2 dual-circuit setup, it was among the most sophisticated braking systems of its era.
 (Image circa 1971, copyright and courtesy Volvo Car Corporation, Public Affairs)